BYLAWS OF THE BAKER HISTORIC NEIGHBORHOOD ASSOCIATION

 ARTICLE 2: OBJECTIVES

-BHNA shall provide a vehicle for the Baker Neighborhood to pursue opportunities for cooperation, to understand the Neighborhood's history and to maintain and improve the residential character.
+BHNA shall provide a vehicle for the Baker neighborhood residents to pursue opportunities for cooperation, to understand the Neighborhood's history and to maintain and improve the community.

 BHNA will create a sharing, cooperative and social atmosphere.
 More specifically, BHNA will: